 - Loss of company identity due to possible merge with buyer’s existing business.

-- Change in culture or position eliminations due to company consolidation.
+- Changes in culture or position eliminations due to company consolidation.

-Financial Buyers are generally a group of investors (2 or more) that are interested in purchasing, investing in, and reselling a highly-profitable business in a vibrant geographic location.
-Financial buyers are also referred to as Private Equity Groups or Partners, and this type of buyer’s main focus is to maintain the highest possible return for their investors.
-Sometimes, these buyers may own a ‘platform business’ and are looking for privately held businesses that would be good add-on candidates.
-These buyers may also be looking to acquire a ‘platform business’ that creates a stable foundation for future growth.
-Financial Buyers generally possess a stellar work background and strong financial capabilities with money intended to push the business into further growth.
-Financial Buyers usually plan their exit strategy during purchase negotiations and the typical ownership span of a Financial Buyer ranges from about 5-9 years.
+Financial Buyers are generally a group of 2 or more investors looking to purchase, invest in, and resell a highly profitable business in a vibrant geographic location.
+Financial Buyers are also called Private Equity Groups or Partners, and this type of buyer’s main focus is to maintain the highest possible return for their investors.
+Sometimes, Financial Buyers are looking to acquire a “platform business” to create a stable foundation for future growth; or, they may already own a platform business and are instead looking for privately held businesses that would be good add-on candidates.
+Financial Buyers generally possess a stellar work background and strong financial capabilities, with funds available to push the business into further growth.
+These buyers usually plan their exit strategy during purchase negotiations, and the typical ownership span of a Financial Buyer ranges from about 5-9 years.

-- Little culture change within the company and existing management team often stays in place.
+- Minimal culture change within the company, and existing management team often stays in place.